MartinVincent1/MartinVincent1/README.md

 Hi, I’m @MartinVincent1.
-I am using Github mainly to highlight the projects that I've been working on You can reach out to me for business related inquiries at martin.vincent@utdallas.edu
+I am using Github mainly to highlight the projects that I've been working on.
+You can reach out to me for business related inquiries at martin.vincent@utdallas.edu